Pilot (Supernatural): Plot

-In 1983 in Lawrence, Kansas, Mary Winchester (Samantha Smith) investigates a sound coming from her infant son Sam's nursery.
+In 1983, Lawrence, Kansas, Mary Winchester (Samantha Smith) investigates a sound coming from her infant son Sam's nursery.
 She sees a figure standing over his crib, and then she goes downstairs and sees her husband sleeping on the sofa, realizing that the person upstairs is an intruder, she goes to confront him.
 Her husband, John (Jeffrey Dean Morgan), is awoken by her screams and finds her pinned to the ceiling with a slash across her stomach.
 She bursts into flames, and John is forced to evacuate the house with Sam and his older son, Dean, while the house erupts into flames.

-Twenty-two years later in 2005, a 23-year-old Sam (Jared Padalecki) and his girlfriend Jessica Moore (Adrianne Palicki) celebrate his high LSAT score.
+Twenty-two years later in 2005, a 22-year-old Sam (Jared Padalecki) and his girlfriend Jessica Moore (Adrianne Palicki) celebrate his high LSAT score and upcoming law school interview.
 Later that night, Dean (Jensen Ackles) shows up at Sam's home.
 Though the brothers have not spoken in years, Dean comes looking for help in finding their father, who disappeared while hunting a supernatural entity.
 After Sam hears a voicemail from his father that contains electronic voice phenomenon of a woman saying, "I can never go home," he agrees to help Dean in the search.
 The brothers head to John's last known whereabouts—the town of Jericho—where he had been investigating the disappearances of young men along a single stretch of road over ten years.
 Sam and Dean discover a local legend of a murdered girl who has returned as a homicidal, hitchhiking ghost.
 Research points to Constance Welch (Shahi), who jumped to her death off a nearby bridge after drowning her children.
 While they stakeout the bridge that night, Sam tells Dean he does not want to return to hunting supernatural creatures.
 He points out that finding whatever creature killed their mother—a task their father has dedicated his life to—will not bring her back.
 The two are interrupted by a ghostly woman jumping off the bridge.
 Sam and Dean later check into a local motel, and discover their father is also renting a room there.
-They break into it and discover his research scattered all over the room; all his findings point to Constance being a woman in white.
+They break into it and discover his research scattered all over the room; all his findings point to Constance being a woman in white, as the victims were unfaithful to their loved ones.